 We would like to thank our first responders and healthcare workers on the frontline who are working courageously.
 We would also like to acknowledge the other unsung heroes who are keeping our cities and towns running.

-The Board of Girls Quest was ecstatic about running a camp session in August 2019 and fully returning to our mission.
+The Board of Girls Quest is ecstatic about running a camp session in August 2019 and fully returning to our mission.
 Finding our way back to our mission was not easy.
 Over the past seven years, the organization went through peaks and valleys.
 But through it all, a vision of young girls running through camp again and swimming in Silver Lake remained.
 Granted at times that vision was cloudy, but it never went away.
 Thank Goodness!

 During the cloudy periods, Eileen Murphy, our Board President, kept the Board motivated and believing that we could run camp again.
 Eileen has always been the strongest cheerleader.
 At times her faith carried us through.
 She never lost sight of the mission and Camp Oh-Neh-Tah’s original shine.